Josh Allen (offensive lineman)

-Josh Nathanial Allen (born December 30, 1991) is an American former professional football center.
-He played college football at the University of Louisiana at Monroe and attended Cedar Hill High School in Cedar Hill, Texas.
+Josh Nathanial Allen (born December 30, 1991) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the Louisiana–Monroe Warhawks.
 He was also a member of the Tampa Bay Buccaneers, Green Bay Packers, San Francisco 49ers, Calgary Stampeders, Arizona Cardinals, Arizona Hotshots, and Dallas Renegades.

 Early life

-Allen played high school football for the Cedar Hill High School Longhorns.
+Allen played high school football at Cedar Hill High School in Cedar Hill, Texas.
 He earned first-team all-district honors in 2009 and was selected to play in the Team USA vs. World All-Star Game.
 He helped lead the Longhorns to the 2008 and 2009 district championships.
 Allen played tackle and center his senior year.
 He also lettered in powerlifting and track & field.

 College career

-Allen played for the Louisiana–Monroe Warhawks from 2010 to 2013.
+Allen played for the Warhawks at the University of Louisiana at Monroe from 2010 to 2013.